 Website favicons have been with us for nearly as long as the web itself.
 And for all of that time, most web browsers have displayed them when you arrive at a site, except for Safari.
 Until now.
-Although they’re not visible by default, you can make Safari show favicons.
-We’ll show you how.
+If you still use an old macOS version, you may want to know how to display them, and we’ll show you that.

 What is a favicon?